3mdeb/news-and-ideas/blog/content/post/2022-12-22-fobnail_application.md

 files pointet to by configuration were manually moved.
 - `mount.sh` and `umount.sh` should be installed in `/usr/share/fobnail` by
 default, create this directory if it doesn't exist.
+- `99-fobnail.rules` is the file that instructs `udev` (which is now part of `systemd`) to automatically start the service when Token is plugged in to the platform.
+Copy this file to `/etc/udev/rules.d` directory.
-- `10-fobnail.link` and `10-fobnail.network` don't have configurable location,
-they always have to live in `/etc/systemd/network` directory.
-Note that key used in `[Match]` section of `10-fobnail.link` requires `systemd` in version 243 or newer.
+- `10-fobnail.link` was already created before platform provisioning.
+This file doesn't have configurable location, it always have to live in `/etc/systemd/network` directory.
+Note that key used in `[Match]` section requires `systemd` in version 243 or newer.
 If you want to use it with older `systemd` you have to use another key, otherwise this file will be matched by _every_ link, even `loopback` interface.
 This would most likely break your Internet connection.
-Refer to your version of `man systemd.link` for alternative keys for `[Match]` if you want to use older `systemd`.
+Refer to your version of `man systemd.link` for alternative keys for `[Match]` if you want to use it with older `systemd`.
-- `99-fobnail.rules` is the file that instructs `udev` (which is now part of `systemd`) to automatically start the service when Token is plugged in to the platform.
-Copy this file to `/etc/udev/rules.d` directory.

 To install all mentioned files in their default location with proper permissions go to `fobnail-attester/scripts` directory and execute in terminal: